 Three Wine Themed Douro Hotels

 The Monverde Wine Experience Hotel nestles in the green countryside of the Quinta da Lixa vineyards near Amarante, about an hour from Porto.
-The modern architecture, this hotel was opened just two years ago in May 2015, blends into the traditional landscape of rolling hills and vineyards as if it has always been there.
+With striking modern architecture, this hotel was opened just two years ago in May 2015 but blends into the traditional landscape of rolling hills and vineyards as if it has always been there.
 Designed by architect Fernando Coelho to be carbon neutral the buildings are made of natural materials with a large proportion of the stone used in the current building coming from the walls and old houses on the property.
 The solar panels and green roofs are all part of this eco-friendly hotel.
 The interior design by Paulo Lobo is influenced by Scandinavian minimalism.

-The main building houses the restaurant and bar designed to be spacious and light with its many windows overlooking the rows of vines.
+The main building houses the restaurant and bar have been designed to be spacious and light with its many windows overlooking the rows of vines.
 At the heart of this building, the impressive centrepiece hangs; 366 faces made of cedar attached to the ceiling, glowing in the light.
 The guest rooms are based in buildings a short walk from the central building.
-The rooms are very comfortable, use mirrors extensively to create an impression of light and space, with large windows looking out over the vineyards.
+The rooms are very comfortable and use mirrors extensively to create an impression of light and space, with large windows looking out over the vineyards.

 The concept behind the Monverde Wine Experience Hotel is to give the visitor the opportunity to taste the many wines produced in Portugal as well as getting involved in the cycle of producing wine throughout the year.
 The bar is also stocked with a good range of spirits including locally produced brandy.

 Our group arrived at the hotel as the sun was setting over the hills.
-Our dinner was a menu created especially for us by the chef Carlos Silvo with each course accompanied by a glass of wine from the Quinta da Lixa range, the local vineyard.
+Dinner was a menu created especially for us by the chef Carlos Silvo with each course accompanied by a glass of wine from the Quinta da Lixa range, the local vineyard.
 We finished with a glass of Morgado da Vila, a fifty-year-old brandy, on the terrace under the stars.

 From Monverde we travelled for an hour and a half to Quinta da Pacheca, one of the largest and best-known vineyards of the Douro region.
 The vineyard hosts daily tours of the vineyards with wine and port tasting, as well as cookery classes.
 The vast vineyards stretch out in all directions.
 The harvesting of the grapes was well underway and we joined in picking bunches of juicy red grapes wearing the traditional straw hat and tobacconist scarf of the picker.
 The fermentation here is done in the traditional manner with vast troughs of grapes being trodden by foot to release the juices.